-Connect the front two speakers to the Line-out jack on the sound ports extension bracket.
-Connect the rear two speakers to the Line-in/Rear jack on the sound ports extension bracket.
-The original Line-in can be moved to Aux.
+Connect the front two speakers to the Line Out jack on the audio port extension bracket.
+Connect the rear two speakers to the Line In/Rear jack on the audio port extension bracket.
+The original Line In connection can be moved to the Aux jack.

-Speaker Position
+Speaker Positions

-Set up your speakers similar to the following figure to get the best audio result.
+Set up your speakers similar to the following figure to get the best audio results.